 In the United States, the Labor Day holiday signals the start of one of the most enjoyable times of year.
 Fall is when the temperature cools, the leaves turn to beautiful rich colours and a series of holidays and celebrations begin.
 For many, it’s harvest time and the influx of farm produce gives rise to feasts and the return of favourite seasonal dishes.
-It can be a fascinating and entertaining time of year to visit North America, and one which offers up plenty of opportunity to get involved in local customs and festivities.
-So, if you can handle the long haul flight there, then you’re in for a treat!
+It can be a fascinating and entertaining time of year to visit North America and one which offers up plenty of opportunity to get involved in local customs and festivities.
+Here are some reasons why a fall trip to the United States is a great idea:

 Native to North America is the infamous orange pumpkin.
 These gourds are often used as seasonal decoration in homes, shops and workplaces during the fall season, and a visit to the pumpkin patch is considered a great day out.
 Many patches have farmshops and fun activities to try during your visit as well as picking out the perfect pumpkin to take home to carve or eat.
 You can enjoy a hayride, sample some pumpkin-based recipes or find your way through a maze of maize!
 There is also often a spooky element to many pumpkin patches in anticipation of the upcoming Halloween holiday, with haunted houses becoming a staple attraction in the month of October.